Luismbpr/medpreddl01/README.md

 # Project: medpreds06
-Creation and Deployment of Multiple Machine and Deep Learning Disease Prediction Models
+Creation and Deployment of Multiple Machine and Deep Learning Disease Prediction Models.
 ***

 ## Table of Contents